Colonel Rakesh Jetly (Retd) , OMM, CD, MD, FRCPC

 In 2006 and 2007, Col Jetly was deployed on two separate missions to Afghanistan as the head of the mental health detachment of the Canadian-led Role Three Multinational Medical Unit.
 He was promoted to Lieutenant-Colonel in 2007 and posted to Ottawa in 2008 as the mental health advisor to the Deputy Surgeon General.

-Col Jetly was promoted to his current rank in 2011 and appointed senior psychiatrist and mental health clinical advisor to the CF Surgeon General.
+Col Jetly was promoted in 2011 and appointed senior psychiatrist and mental health clinical advisor to the CF Surgeon General.
 He was additionally appointed in 2015 “The Canadian Forces Brigadier Jonathan C. Meakins, CBE, RCAMC Chair in Military Mental Health”.

 Col Jetly was appointed to the Order of Military Merit as an Officer in 2009.
 He is also an associate professor of psychiatry at Dalhousie University (Halifax); Queen’s University (Kingston), and the University of Ottawa.
 He has published numerous articles in professional journals and presents nationally and internationally on such topics as post traumatic stress disorder and operational psychiatry.